e271828e/Flight.jl/docs/notes/design/framework_design.md

 optional, unlisted children default to 1; §11.5 semantics unchanged (relative, composing multiplicatively down the tree, compiled to absolute divisors).
-Keys are **immediate child names only** — a deep key would edit another type's design from outside, and the composition rule guarantees you never need to. `K` on a continuous child is a build error (§11.5's Δt-on-continuous error at declaration time). `Δt_base`, `h` and `n` appear in no declaration — they are deployment decisions fixed at `Simulation` construction.
+Keys are **immediate child names only** — a deep key would edit another type's design from outside, and the composition rule guarantees you never need to.
+Container elements (§13.5) are immediate children, so `"aircraft/red"` is a legal key;
+the bare field name applies one `K` to every element. `K` on a continuous child is a build error (§11.5's Δt-on-continuous error at declaration time). `Δt_base`, `h` and `n` appear in no declaration — they are deployment decisions fixed at `Simulation` construction.
 Rejected: `K` carried on the child